nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Supervised Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^

+Supervised learning addresses the task of predicting targets given input data.

-Supervised Learning: Most practical solutions use supervised learning.
+Most practical business machine learning solutions use supervised learning.
 Supervised learning encompasses approaches to satisfy the need to classify things into categories , known as classification.
 It also includes approaches to address the need to provide variable real-value solutions such as weight or height   known as regression.

 With supervised learning the learning algorithm is given labelled data and the desired output.
 For example, pictures of cats labelled “cat” help the algorithm to identify the rules to classify pictures of cats.

 Unsupervised Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^